lafry5/bug-free-goggles/Develop/gist-template.md

 The first bracket expression is [a-z0-9_\.-].
 This represents letters a through z, numbers 0 through 9 and characters -, \, any character, and -.
 The second bracket expression is [\da-z\.-].
 This represents any digit, letters a through z, \, any character, and -.
 The third expression is [a-z\.], which is a through a and a ".".

 ### Greedy and Lazy Match
-This regex is not using lazy quantifier.
+This regex is not using a lazy quantifier.
 Quanitifers by their nature are greedy since they are trying to match the largest number of strings as possible.

 ### Boundaries
 (regular expressions info rf word boundaries)